 Beyond customer service, AI is transforming lead generation and sales engagement.
 Intelligent call systems can scan databases, initiate outbound calls, qualify leads, and personalize follow-ups automatically.

 By analyzing speech and sentiment, AI can determine when a prospect seems interested or hesitant.
 It then passes the most promising leads to human agents for final conversion.
-This shift means companies can handle 24/7 outreach at scale, without compromising personalization.
+This shift means companies can handle 24/7 outreach at scale, without compromising on quality.

 The impact of AI on call centers is both economic and human.